datcsv/tez-tax/README.md

 ## Instructions

 'tez-tax' is a work in progress and a number of simplifying assumptions are made during the course of the code logic.
 Further, the identification and classification of smart contract operations is exceedingly complex by nature.
 It is important to thoroughly understand and debug each step in order to ensure any provided estimates are as accurate as possible. 'tez-tax' will never provide perfectly accurate outputs and only seeks to provide potentially useful information for estimating gain or loss estimates.
 It is worth noting that it is not possible to comprehensively categorize all smart contract operations and is important to validate all outputs at each step of the process.
-Currently, the code is not able to handle most 'defi' operations.
+Currently, the code is not able to handle most 'defi'.

+Users of 'tez-tax' should have a firm understanding of the R programming language and the tax implications of their Tezos blockchain activity.
+All 'tez-tax' outputs should be thoroughly reviewed for accuracy.
+Failure to critically validate the outputs can result in erroneous estimates.

 * Update the contents of configuration file, '00_Config.R', and run it.
+The configuration file should be run prior to each 'tez-tax' session.
 	+ Currently, 'tez-tax' only provides support for Coinbase as an exchange, alternative exchange data will need to be manually imported and added to the income initial income statement, please refer to 'functions/cb_import.R' for example.
 	+ To download Coinbase exchange data, navigate to [Coinbase.com/reports](https://www.coinbase.com/reports) and generate a transaction history CSV report.
+	+ Currently 'tez-tax' does not support any exchanges other than Coinbase.
+Other exchange transactiosn will have to be added or modified manually.

 * Download operations data via the [TzKT API](https://api.tzkt.io/) by running '01_Operations_Data.R'.
 	+ This step will likely take the longest as it downloads blockchain data for all wallets included in the configuration file.